vadirajkulkarni/Lean/readme.md

 The core of the LEAN Engine is written in C#; but it operates seamlessly on Linux, Mac and Windows operating systems.
 It supports algorithms written in Python 3.6, C# or F#.
 Lean drives the web based algorithmic trading platform [QuantConnect][4].

-## QuantConnect is Hiring! ##
-Join the team and solve some of the most difficult challenges in quantitative finance.
-If you are passionate about algorithmic trading we'd like to hear from you.
-The below roles are open in our Seattle, WA office.
-When applying, make sure to mention you came through GitHub:

-- [**Senior UX Developer**](mailto:jared@quantconnect.com): Collaborate with QuantConnect to develop a world leading online experience for a community of developers from all over the world.

-- [**Quantitative Development Intern**](mailto:jared@quantconnect.com): If you are a recent or current graduate with a knack for quantitative finance, consider applying for an internship!

 ## System Overview ##

 ![alt tag](Documentation/2-Overview-Detailed-New.png)